SciML/ModelingToolkitCourse/docs/src/lectures/lecture8.md

 0 & 1 & 1
 \end{pmatrix}
 ```
-The matching also informs us that we can attempt to solve the highester order
+The matching also informs us that we can attempt to solve the highest order
 differentiated variables by the assignment
 ```math
 \begin{align}